pocketpy/pocketpy/docs/performance.md

 # Performance

-Currently, PocketPy is almost~ fast as CPython 3.8.
+Currently, pkpy is almost~ fast as cpython 3.8.
 Here is a benchmark result of a special commit.

 Benchmark files are located in `benchmarks/`.